-If you're concerned and would like to learn about what's causing your bad breath, consider scheduling an appointment with your dental professional.
+If you're serious about learning what's causing your bad breath, consider scheduling an appointment with your dental professional.
 Given your full medical and dental history along with an oral examination, your dentist should be able to identify the culprit.
-The causes of bad breath are numerous and include certain foods, alcohol or cigarettes, poor oral hygiene, periodontal disease diabetes, dry mouth, sinus or throat infections, lung infections or abscesses, kidney/liver/ gastrointestinal diseases.
+The causes of bad breath are numerous and include certain foods, alcohol or cigarettes, poor oral hygiene, periodontal disease, diabetes, dry mouth, sinus or throat infections, lung infections or abscesses, kidney/liver failure, gastrointestinal issues and severe dieting.

-It is important to carry out effective oral hygiene at home twice daily, by tooth brushing with a antibacterial toothpaste and flossing to remove food debris and dental plaque on and between teeth.
-This should include all restorations, attention should be paid to the gum line, and the tongue surface should be brushed to remove odour-causing bacteria.
-A published study reported that tongue and tooth brushing in combination with dental flossing significantly decreased bleeding of gums as well as reduced bad breath1 over a two week period of time.
-Another clinical study confirmed that brushing twice a day with an antibacterial toothpaste and using a toothbrush with a tongue cleaner can eliminate bad breath 2.
+It is important to conduct thorough oral hygiene at home twice daily utilizing tooth brushing with a fluoride antibacterial toothpaste and flossing to remove food debris and plaque on teeth, bridgework and implants, and brushing the tongue to remove odor-causing bacteria.
+A published study reported that tongue and tooth brushing in combination with dental flossing significantly decreased bleeding of the gum tissue over a two week period of time as well as reduced bad breath1.
+Another clinical study conducted by the University of Buffalo dental researchers confirmed that brushing twice a day with an antibacterial toothpaste and using a tooth brush with a tongue cleaner can eliminate bad breath.

-You can use a toothbrush such as a Colgate 360° toothbrush with the tongue cleaner on the back of the toothbrush head for cleaning both your teeth and tongue.
-After brushing your upper and lower teeth with an antibacterial toothpaste, flip the toothbrush over to the tongue cleaner and place the tongue cleaner on the surface of the tongue and move it forward towards the tip.
-After you have scraped that portion of the tongue, rinse the tongue brush off with warm water to remove any odour causing bacteria.
-Then place the tongue brush in the next section of the tongue surface and repeat as described above again.
+Cleaning your tongue is very important.
+You can purchase a Colgate 360 toothbrush with the tongue cleaner on the back of the toothbrush for cleaning both your teeth and tongue.
+After tooth brushing your upper and lower teeth with an antibacterial toothpaste, flip the toothbrush over to the tongue cleaner and place the tongue cleaner in the posterior region of the tongue and move it forward to the anterior section of the tongue.
+After you have scraped that portion of the tongue, rinse the tongue brush off with warm water to remove any odor causing bacteria.
+Then replace the tongue brush in the next posterior section again and repeat as described above again.

-The key to a clean, fresh mouth is an optimal daily oral hygiene routine at home along with professional advice and recommendations discussed with you by your dental professional.
+The key to a clean, fresh mouth is optimal oral hygiene conducted at home on a regular basis and professional recommendations discussed with you by your dental professional.

 © Copyright 2009 Colgate-Palmolive Company